encrrr/sArena_Reloaded/readme.md

 *   Three new layouts and one updated one.
 *   Import/Export feature for Profile Sharing.
 *   A smarter aura priority system
-*   Many new customisation options such as Texture, Font, Dark Mode, Icon Crop, Modern Castbars, Masque support, etc.
+*   Many new customisation options such as Texture, Font, Dark Mode, Icon Crop, Modern Castbars, Masque support, Text Positions, etc.
 *   Put a unique texture on Healers specifically, or only when there is Class Stacking.
 *   Show shields and overshields on healthbars.
 *   Hunter's Feign Death does not show up as dead but instead gets faded out a little bit.